MyTechnicalCafe/Hackerrank_Java_solutions/README.md

 # Hackerrank_Java_solutions
-My solutions of challenges of Hackerrank Java domain
+My solutions of Hackerrank Java Domain challenges.
+The codes may give a head start if you are stuck somewhere!

+Challenges can be found here https://www.hackerrank.com/domains/java